-If you have special needs or severe foot deformities, you might need custom-made shoes.
+You might need custom-made shoes if you have special needs or severe foot deformities.
 They’re constructed from a cast or model of your foot.
 They come at a higher price (from $200 to $800) and require a multi-step process with several office visits, foot exams, and fitting.
 Ask for your podiatrist’s advice and recommendations first.

-Yes, Medicare can cover the cost of therapeutic shoes for diabetics under certain conditions.
-You will first need to ask your doctor to fill a Certificate of Medical Necessity (CMN) and provide you with a Shoe Prescription that must be approved and co-signed by a Podiatrist or a foot professional.
+Yes, Medicare can cover the cost of therapeutic shoes for people with diabetes under certain conditions.
+You will first need to ask your doctor to fill out a Certificate of Medical Necessity (CMN) and provide you with a Shoe Prescription that must be approved and co-signed by a Podiatrist or a foot professional.

 Then, you will need to get your shoes from an eligible supplier.
-Be sure the particular shoes you’re buying have received the Medicare / HCPCS Code A5500 to be eligible for reimbursement under the Therapeutic Shoe Bill.
+Be sure the shoes you’re buying have received the Medicare / HCPCS Code A5500 to qualify for reimbursement under the Therapeutic Shoe Bill.

 Medicare covers 80% of the cost of diabetic shoes.
 Private insurances might supplement the remaining 20%.
 Medicare can pay for one custom pair of folded shoes or one pair of extra-depth shoes per calendar year.
 You can also be eligible for reimbursement of two extra pairs of diabetic insoles for custom-molded shoes or three pairs of inserts for extra-depth shoes per year.
 Here’s the FAQ about Medicare coverage for diabetic shoes.

-I hope you’ve find answers to your questions here.
+I hope you’ve found answers to your questions here.
 Do not hesitate to ask, share, and comment in the section below.
-What are your favourite diabetic shoes?
+What are your favorite diabetic shoes?